lucaswarwick02/lucas-unity-assets/README.md

 `Numbers`

-An extension method for converting intergers to Roman numerals.
-Useful for displaying numbers in a classical or stylised format (e.g., UI labels, levels, ranks) without manual mapping logic.
+An extension method for converting integers to Roman numerals.
+Useful for displaying numbers in a classical or stylized format (e.g., UI labels, levels, ranks) without manual mapping logic.

 Example Usage:
 ```c#